mvolkmann/blog/src/dart.md

 To include the value of an expression, include `${expression}`.

 Strings can be concatenated with the `+` operator.
+The `+` operator is not needed to concatenate literal strings.
+Literal strings can be written next to each other, separated only by a space, to concatenate them.

 An individual character (code unit) can be accessed with square brackets and an index.